 The SteelSeries Arctis Nova Pro Wireless are more versatile gaming headphones than the SteelSeries Arctis Nova Pro.
 You can use the Wireless variant wired or wirelessly and have ANC to help block out some background noise.
 They're better built and have more consistent audio delivery.
 However, the wired Nova Pro have a more immersive passive soundstage.

 Depending on your usage, you may prefer either the SteelSeries Arctis 9X Wireless or SteelSeries Arctis Nova Pro.
 While both headphones are comfortable, you can use the Arctis 9X wired and wirelessly, but they're primarily designed for Xbox consoles.
 They even support Bluetooth, so you can receive audio from your smartphone while gaming on a console.
-They're better-built, have a more neutral default sound profile, which some users may prefer, and their boom mic offers better overall performance.
+They're better built and have a flatter default sound profile, which some users may prefer, and their boom mic offers better overall performance.
 However, the Arctis Nova Pro are wired headphones that come with the second generation of the GameDAC, which puts inputs and controls such as channel mixing and EQs right at your fingertips.
 However, some users have reported high latency with the Xbox variant of the Arctis Nova Pro.
 The PlayStation/PC variant does not have this issue.

 The SteelSeries Arctis Nova Pro look nearly identical to the SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox].
 They have a shiny plastic frame with a ski-band headband design to help distribute weight across your head.
 Although the headphones themselves only come in 'Black', if you're looking to add a pop of color to your setup, you can purchase the Arctis Nova Booster Pack separately.
 This pack comes with one set of speaker plates and a nylon strap in one of several colors: 'Cherry Red', 'Lilac', 'Mint', and 'Rose Quartz'.